PCI-DSS Cardholder Data Policy (ISP-19)

 3.3.
 Credit/Debit Card Handling

 It is the University’s policy not to store cardholder data electronically or process that data on the University network.
-There will be however some processing of cardholder data done by the University on behalf of its staff and students.
-All processing of cardholder data must be agreed and recorded by IT Services (the Information Security Manager) and by Finance Services.
+However some processing of cardholder data will be carried out by the University on behalf of its staff and students.
+All processing of cardholder data must be agreed and recorded by IT Services and by Finance Services.

 Any processing (including by third parties) must meet the following conditions: